andrewjmeier/TableTop.JS/tutorials/markdown/raw.md

 ## The View

 Your view class can be simple, but very powerful.
 There's two main functions you should override: `drawTile(tile, size)` and `drawToken(token, size)`.
 In these functions, you need to create a new Pixi.Graphics objects (using `new Pixi.Graphics()`).
 You should then edit the object to look how you want it to.
 In checkers, we fill the tokens/tiles with the appropriate colors (by checking the .color variables on the param objects tile and token), and drawing a rectangle/circle depending on what we want.
 However, you can place images on your objects and customize them in many ways - check out the pixi documentation for cool stuff you can do using their [library](http://pixijs.github.io/docs/PIXI.Graphics.html).

+## The TurnMap

+To make a custom turnmap other than ManualTurn, refer to the [Machina docs](http://machina-js.org/).
+Check out our MonopolyTurn to see how you could implement a dice rolling game.

 ## Constants